LivePersonInc/knowledge-center-archive/pages/documents/Reporting & Data/Report Builder/user-guide-customization-access.md

 ![](https://lh5.googleusercontent.com/umIejyyAQeMOTdbBqC7ydJdrT9puoOPcRcNlapgWdkcVIu5usDb6inB-6ZwRz0wPff4NX5ff5fVf_DAK23NfcgvI5fbYL5dolkwkIZYDC_zfSFOgkA1KEQ2LEUu42m_m7VP3S7vn =322x349)

-1. Change the decimal places by clicking the ‘Increase Decimal’ or ‘Decrease Decimal’ icons.
+3. Change the decimal places by clicking the ‘Increase Decimal’ or ‘Decrease Decimal’ icons.

 {: .notice}
 Due to the platform design, when creating time based derived metrics, it is recommended to user the “Custom” formatting and change the prefix of the ‘hour” attribute from “h” to “\[h\]”.
 Example: \[h\]:mm

-## Visualization Styles
+## Visualization styles

 Once a visualization is created with metrics and attributes, you can display it in several ways: